 Heading back to the airport, I thought about what an adventure November has been.
 I didn’t make it to the Valley.
 I haven’t made it out west yet.
-I don’t really make enough money to justify long weekends in Red Rocks or the Creek (but if I did, I would in a heartbeat.)
+There’s a lot that I haven’t done.
 I can tell you what I DID have, though: a buttload of fun.
 And November is nowhere near over.

 Home is kind of a funny thing.
 This past year especially, I’ve become really good at nesting and feeling at home wherever I go.
 I think it’s a good life skill to have.
 Maybe home isn’t so much a place, but instead, a feeling.
 Whatever my latitude and longitude are, I know that the true joy of life comes from being content where I am, at whatever moment.
 For this reason, what I consider to be “home” is constantly changing for me.
 Home is wherever I am at that particular moment in time.
 So, when I see those first lights flying into La Guardia, I’ll know that I’m already there.